SupattraTang/portfolio/README.md

 ## About me 👋

 My name is Supattra or Pat.
+I believe that working as a Quality Assurance Engineer is my passion.
+It's similar to playing a game of identifying faults.
+Tester passion will stick their nose into any situation!